 What content is covered in an emergency first aid response course?

 It’s difficult for newcomers to comprehend the simplicity of first aid procedures.
-To put things in perspective, all well-known life-saving abilities, attainments and skills are learnt during Provide an Emergency Response in an Education & Care Setting (HLTAID004).
+To put things in perspective, all well-known life-saving abilities, attainments and skills are learnt during Provide an Emergency Response in an Education & Care Setting (HLTAID012).
 The course can be completed in one or two days, with both theory and practical learning outcomes resulting in a transformative skill set.
-At Real First Aid, information retention is greatly enhanced by simulation training that delivers a realistic, real-time learning experience.
-HLTAID004 content includes:
+At Real Response, information retention is greatly enhanced by simulation training that delivers a realistic, real-time learning experience.
+HLTAID012 content includes:

 - Providing first aid care to adults, children and infants